 Split peas (and peas in general) are wholly underestimated and nutritional powerhouses packed with protein, fiber and magnesium.
 They are also help keep blood sugar stable way more than other carbs such as potatoes or rice, which in turn can help with weight control when eaten in conjunction with a healthy diet.

+A delicious, simple vegetarian split pea soup made from an impossibly short list of ingredients.
+Seriously, just five!
 Many of you were enthusiastic about the lentil soup recipe I posted a few weeks back.
 Today’s split pea soup recipe is similar in spirit.
 It’s a delicious, healthy, textured soup made from an impossibly short list of ingredients.
-Seriously, just five!

 10. Vegan minestrone soup